OI-wiki/i18n/docs/intro/common-mistakes.md

 -   The data type used is not large enough, causing overflow, which means that the usage of `long long` (opening `long long`) leads to losing a large number of points.

--   Forgets about -1 when reading input graph whose endpoint number starts from 1 but those defined in your graph starts from 0.
+-   Forgets to -1 when reading input graph whose endpoint number starts from 1 but those defined in your graph starts from 0.

 -   > or < sign are wrong or reversed.